 The Via de la Plata is the longest of the pilgrim routes in Spain, starting from Seville in Andalucia, and running northwards through the provinces of Extremadura and Castilla y Leon to Salamanca and Zamora.

-There is the possibility of walking or cycling the Via de la Plata through an organized tour.
-We recommend to contact our trusted partner Follow the Camino, to assist you in planning your camino.
+Walking or cycling the Via de la Plata through an organized tour is possible.
+We recommend contacting our trusted partner, Follow the Camino, to assist you in planning your Camino.

-Although the Via de la Plata (the Silver route) follows an old Roman road towards the metal mines in northern Spain, its name has nothing to do with silver.
+Although the Via de la Plata (the Silver Route) follows an old Roman road toward the metal mines in northern Spain, its name has nothing to do with silver.
 The name is most likely derived from the Latin word “platea” meaning wide road or “Lapidata” meaning stone road.
 Another possible origin is the Arabic word Balatta meaning road.

-The route was used well before the Romans as well, in prehistory this route was used by garmers to move domesticated animals in the summer from the south to north and vice-versa.
+The route was used well before the Romans as well, in prehistory, this route was used by farmers to move domesticated animals in the summer from the south to the north and vice-versa.
 Later the route was well known for traders who came to the southern ports of the Iberian Peninsula and traded ceramics and jewelry for raw materials from the north.

-The Via de la Plata was used by different migratory groups to invade and in the 8th century it allowed the Moors to advance into northern Spain and fill up the power vacuum left in the peninsula by the Romans.
-Later, this same route was used by Spanish for the Reconquista.
+The Via de la Plata was used by different migratory groups to invade and in the 8th century, it allowed the Moors to advance into northern Spain and fill up the power vacuum left in the peninsula by the Romans.
+Later, this same route was used by the Spanish for the Reconquista.

 The route was used for pilgrimage during Moorish control as well from the 10th to the 12th centuries.
 Even the bells from the Santiago cathedral that were relocated to the mosque in Cordoba by Al-Mansur were transferred back to Santiago in the 13th century.
-But in later centuries fewer pilgrims have used this route until its revival in the 1980s.
+But in later centuries fewer pilgrims used this route until its revival in the 1980s.